d1g1talcypher/areamaker/README.md

 # Area Maker
-Generate the code an Area by selecting tiles.
+Generate the code for an Area by selecting tiles.

 Example output:
 ```java